-Yes, the Node Exporter exposes an extensive set of machine-level metrics on Linux and other Unix systems such as CPU usage, memory, disk utilization, filesystem fullness and network bandwidth.
+Yes, the Node Exporter exposes an extensive set of machine-level metrics on Linux and other Unix systems such as CPU usage, memory, disk utilization, filesystem fullness, and network bandwidth.

-Yes, for applications that you cannot instrument directly with the Java client you can use the JMX Exporter either standalone or as a Java Agent.
+Yes, for applications that you cannot instrument directly with the Java client, you can use the JMX Exporter either standalone or as a Java Agent.

 Performance across client libraries and languages may vary.
 For Java, benchmarks indicate that incrementing a counter/gauge with the Java client will take 12-17ns, depending on contention.
 This is negligible for all but the most latency-critical code.

 We restrained ourselves to 64-bit floats to simplify the design.
 The IEEE 754 double-precision binary floating-point format supports integer precision for values up to 253.
 Supporting native 64 bit integers would (only) help if you need integer precision above 253 but below 263.
 In principle, support for different sample value types (including some kind of big integer, supporting even more than 64 bit) could be implemented, but it is not a priority right now.
-Note that a counter, even if incremented one million times per second, will only run into precision issues after over 285 years.
+A counter, even if incremented one million times per second, will only run into precision issues after over 285 years.